ahmvdev/GiphyAPI/README.md

 GiphyApi

-- Familiarized myself with API and fetching information from them.
+- Familiarized myself with APIs and fetching information from them.
 - Familiarized myself with then and catch promises.

 [DEMO](https://giphyapi-lyart.vercel.app/)